 Lesser Hairy-brome is probably not well recorded in Great Britain, with perhaps most records in the Chilterns, and with a thin scattering elsewhere in England, Wales and Scotland; it appears absent from Ireland.
 Its conservation status in England and in Great Britain as a whole is regarded as being of 'Least Concern'.
 In Kent, it has been regarded as very rare and latterly, probably extinct.
-However, it is likely that it is no more than scarce in the county, but not well recognized.
+However, it is still present and is likely to be no more than scarce in the county, but not well recognized.